by Maureen McGarvey

 Managing Customer Service covers the different aspects of customer service in a language teaching organisation and examines customer expectations.
 We explore how to improve the customer journey in your organisation or department and how to rectify quality issues.
 The next Managing Customer Service course starts on 18th September 2021.

 Observation and Giving Feedback explores the role of observation in your organisation set against what effective teaching is for different course types.
 We look at different observation types, the stages of observation, and ways to approach oral and written feedback on observations, as well as how to manage resistance.
 The next Observation and Giving Feedback course starts on 26th June 2021.

 Teams and Communication looks at what constitutes a team, what to do if your team gets stuck and how to implement action centred leadership.
 We look at the principles which underpin effective communication, communication in conflict situations, and how to conduct an organisational communications audit.
 The next Teams and Communication course starts on 26th June 2021.

 Performance Management is a complex area which covers not only managing poor performance but how to enhance good performance among teaching staff.
 We look at our own understanding of Performance Management, at theories of motivation, at INSETT and at the use of the timetable as a developmental tool.
-The next Performance Management course starts on 6th March 2021.
+The next Performance Management course is TBC.

 Young Learner Centre Management is aimed at managers who work with either a completely Young Learners LTO or a mixed adult/YL set up.
 Here we explore curriculum, course design and resource management as well as academic and policy support and communication with parents and teams.
-The next Young Learner Centre Management course starts on 22nd May 2021.
+The next Young Learner Centre Management course starts is TBC.